Services

 The same view as above but in April 1941 after Blitz

-No need for masks, london transport military band 1943 in what is now Roper's Garden, church ruins in background.
+London transport military band 1943 in what is now Roper's Garden, church ruins in background.

 Courtesy Getty images